Published On: Jan 02 2014 12:12:55 PM CSTUpdated On: Nov 04 2015 01:00:00 AM CST

 Ellen Foley took over in the second season, playing public defender Billie Young.

 Foley left the show after one season.
 She first found fame singing the duet with Meat Loaf on the hit single "Paradise by the Dashboard Light" from the 1977 album "Bat out of Hell" and released three solo albums from the late 1970s into the early 1980s.
 She was the inspiration for The Clash's "Should I Stay, or Should I Go," and sang backup on records by Todd Rundgren, The Clash, and Joe Jackson.
 She has also acted on Broadway and had roles in movies like "Hair," "Tootsie," "Fatal Attraction," "Cocktail" and "Married to the Mob."
 More recently, she had a 2011 cameo in the medical drama TV series "Body of Proof" and a role in the 2014 indie comedy-drama "Lies I Told My Little Sister."
 She also released her fourth studio album, "About Time," in 2013.

 The show finally settled on a permanent public defender with the introduction of Markie Post as Christine Sullivan.
 Although she made an initial appearance during an early second-season episode, Post, who was starring on "The Fall Guy" at the time, didn't join the series as a regular until the start of the third season.
 She quickly became a love interest for Harry Stone and a regular target for Dan Fielding's lecherous advances.

 Post went onto a regular role on the John Ritter sitcom "Hearts Afire" and had recurring roles on the TV shows "The District" and "Scrubs."
 Her film credits include "There's Something About Mary," in which she played the mother of Cameron Diaz's title character.
 More recently, she joined her "Night Court" co-stars Harry Anderson and Charles Robinson to play themselves in a 2008 episode of "30 Rock" titled "The One with the Cast of Night Court."
-Her most recent credits include cameos on the TV series "Chicago P.D." and "Back in the Game," roles in the 2010 Hallmark Channel movie "Backyard Wedding" (pictured) and the 2013 Lifetime Movie "Christmas on the Bayou," and voicing the character of June Darby for the animated series "Transformers: Prime."
+Her most recent credits include cameos on the TV series "Chicago P.D." and "Back in the Game," roles in the 2010 Hallmark Channel movie "Backyard Wedding" and the 2013 Lifetime Movie "Christmas on the Bayou."